Pane Casereccio

 5. Cover with an upside-down bowl and let sit for 30 minutes.

-7. After the long rise, sprinkle a little rice flour inside a rectangular bread pan lined with a dish towel gently transfer the dough to it.
+7. After the long rise, sprinkle a little rice flour inside a rectangular bread pan lined with a cotton dish towel gently transfer the dough to it.
 Sprinkle some more rice flour on top and loosely cover with plastic wrap and fold over the dish towel on top.

 10. Do not make any cuts in the dough (pane di Genzano has no cuts).